nMaax/UROP/README.md

 This will setup automatically a venv for you, while installing all dependencies in requirements.txt automatically.

-Alternatively, you can set up the virtual environment manually:
+Alternatively, you can set up the virtual environment manually using:

 1. Create a new virtual environment:
     ```bash